 Parker Solar Probe now holds the record for the closest approach to the Sun by a human-made object.
 The spacecraft passed the current record of 26.55 million miles (42.73 million kilometers) from the Sun’s surface on October 29, 2018, at about 1:04 p.m.
 EDT, as calculated by the Parker Solar Probe team.

 The previous record for the closest solar approach was set by the German-American Helios 2 spacecraft in April 1976.
 As the Parker Solar Probe mission progresses, the spacecraft will repeatedly break its own records, with a final close approach of 3.83 million miles (6.16 million kilometers) from the Sun’s surface expected in 2024.

 “It’s been just 78 days since Parker Solar Probe launched, and we’ve now come closer to our star than any other spacecraft in history,” said Project Manager Andy Driesman, from the Johns Hopkins Applied Physics Laboratory in Laurel, Maryland.
 “It’s a proud moment for the team, though we remain focused on our first solar encounter, which begins on October 31.”

-Parker Solar Probe is also expected to break the record for fastest spacecraft traveling relative to the Sun on Oct.
-29 at about 10:54 p.m.
+Parker Solar Probe is also expected to break the record for the fastest spacecraft traveling relative to the Sun on October 29 at about 10:54 p.m.
 EDT.
-The current record for heliocentric speed is 153,454 miles per hour, set by Helios 2 in April 1976.
+The current record for heliocentric speed is 153,454 miles (246,960 kilometers) per hour, set by Helios 2 in April 1976.